Romão dos Santos

-Romão António dos Santos (24 August 1967 - 14 March 2024) was a Bissau-Guinean football manager and footballer.
+Romão António dos Santos (24 August 1967 – 14 March 2024) was a Bissau-Guinean football manager and player.
+He played as a midfielder.

 Life and career

 Dos Santos was born on 24 August 1967 in Bula, Guinea-Bissau.
 He was a native of Bula, Guinea-Bissau.
 He started his career with Bissau-Guinean side Nuno Tristão FC.
 He debuted for the club at the age of fifteen.
 He captained them.
 In 1988, he signed for Bissau-Guinean side Sport Bissau e Benfica.
-In 1988, he signed for Portuguese side Amarante FC.
+In 1988, he signed for Portuguese side Amarante.
 He captained the club.
-In 1992, he signed for Portuguese side Lusitano GC.
+In 1992, he signed for Portuguese side Lusitano de Évora.
 He captained the club.
 He started his managerial career in Portugal.
-In 2000, he was appointed manager of the Guinea-Bissau national under-17 football team.
+In 2000, he was appointed manager of the Guinea-Bissau under-17 national team.
 In 2004, he was appointed manager of Bissau-Guinean side Sport Bissau e Benfica.
 He helped the club win the league.

 In 2005, he was appointed manager of Bissau-Guinean side Sporting de Bissau.
 In 2006, he was appointed manager of Bissau-Guinean side Nuno Tristão FC.
-In 2010, he was appointed manager of the Guinea-Bissau national football team.
+In 2010, he was appointed manager of the Guinea-Bissau senior football team.
 In 2012, he returned as manager of Bissau-Guinean side Sporting de Bissau.
 In 2014, he was appointed manager of Bissau-Guinean side Sport Bissau e Benfica.
 In 2016, he returned as an assistant manager to the Guinea-Bissau national football team.
 He helped the Guinea-Bissau national football team achieve qualification to the 2017 Africa Cup of Nations.
 He was described as a "prominent coach who left his mark on the development of football both at Sport Bissau e Benfica and at Sporting Clube de Guiné-Bissau".

+Death

 He died on 14 March 2024 in Guinea-Bissau.